CAPS Member Bios

 RICHARD P. BINZEL is a professor of planetary sciences, a Margaret MacVicar Faculty Fellow, and past chair of the Program in Planetary Science at the Massachusetts Institute of Technology.
 Dr. Binzel’s research interests include the collisional evolution of asteroids, planetary astronomy, and the physical parameters and surface features of the Pluto-Charon system.
 Dr. Binzel has conducted astronomical studies to investigate the compositional properties of asteroids passing near the Earth.
 He has also conducted intensive investigations of the distinct mineral absorption bands in the spectra of asteroids.
 He has earned a B.A. in physics at Macalester College and a M.A. and Ph.D. in Astronomy at the University of Texas, Austin.
 Dr. Binzel’s NRC service includes a term as a member of the Committee on Planetary and Lunar Exploration as well as chair of the Panel on Solar System Exploration for the Committee on Priorities for Space Science Enabled by Nuclear Power and Propulsion.

 JOHN CLARKE is a professor of astronomy at Boston University.
 His main research interests are in planetary atmospheres, their auroral and airglow emission, and ultraviolet space instrumentation.
 Prior to joining the faculty at Boston University, he worked at space science labs at the University of California at Berkeley, NASA’s Marshall and Goddard space flight centers, and the University of Michigan.
 Dr. Clarke served as the deputy project scientist for the HST project over 1984-1987, was a science team member on the Wide Field and Planetary Camera 2 project, and has participated in the flight of six sounding rocket experiments.
-He is presently PI for the Venus Spectral Rocket sounding rocket project, and a co-investigator on several space missions, including the Ultraviolet Imaging Spectograph Subsystem instrument on the Mars Atmosphere and Volative Evolution spacecraft, the PHEBUS experiment (Probing of Hermean Exosphere by Ultraviolet Spectroscopy) on the European Space Agency’s Bepi-Colombo mission to Mercury, and the ultraviolet imaging spectrograph instrument on NASA’s Juno Jupiter orbiter.
-Dr. Clarke received his Ph.D. from Johns Hopkins University.
-He was a member of the Giant Planets Panel of the NRC’s 2011 Planetary Science Decadal Survey.
+He is presently PI for the Venus Spectral Rocket sounding rocket project, and a co-investigator on several space missions, including the Imaging Ultraviolet Spectograph (IUVS) instrument on the Mars Atmosphere and Volative EvolutioN (MAVEN) mission, the PHEBUS experiment (Probing of Hermean Exosphere by Ultraviolet Spectroscopy) on the European Space Agency’s Bepi-Colombo mission to Mercury, and the ultraviolet imaging spectrograph instrument on NASA’s Juno Jupiter orbiter.
+Dr. Clarke received his Ph.D. in physics from the Johns Hopkins University.
+He was a member of the Giant Planets Panel of the Academies’ 2011 Planetary Science Decadal Survey.

 GEOFFREY COLLINS is associate professor of geology in the Department of Physics and Astronomy at Wheaton College.
 In planetary science, his primary focus is on the geological features and geophysical processes of satellites in the outer solar system, including Ganymede and Europa at Jupiter and Enceladus, Dione, and Titan at Saturn.
 Beyond this focus, his research extends to geophysical phenomena on Venus, Triton, and Pluto.
 His contribution to the planetary science community includes membership on the science definition team for the Jupiter System Observer and NASA’s Outer Planet Assessment Group, as well as collaboration on the Galileo Image Team.
 Dr. Collins has served as principal or co-investigator for several research grants and has been awarded a Geophysical Research Letters Editor’s Citation for Excellence in Refereeing and the Brown Sigma Xi Research Prize.
 He received a B.A. from Carleton College and a Sc.M. and a Ph.D. from Brown University.
 He has previously served as vice chair of the NRC’s Committee on Planetary Protection Standards for Icy Bodies in the Outer Solar System.

 STEPHEN MACKWELL is the director of the Lunar and Planetary Institute in Houston, Texas.
-Prior to his appointment, Dr. Mackwell served as the director of the Bayerisches Geoinstitut at the University of Bayreuth, Germany.
+He is adjunct professor of Earth Science at Rice University.
+Prior to his current appointment, Dr. Mackwell served as the director of the Bayerisches Geoinstitut at the University of Bayreuth, Germany.
 Dr. Mackwell has served as program director for geophysics, Division of Earth Sciences, National Science Foundation (NSF; 1993-1994); as member, group chief, and panel chair of the review panel for NASA’s Planetary Geology and Geophysics Program; as expert reviewer for the Department of Energy’s Geosciences Research Program (1993); and as expert consultant for the Division of Earth Sciences, National Science Foundation (1995).
 Dr. Mackwell conducts laboratory-based research into the physical, chemical, and mechanical properties of geological materials under conditions relevant to the mantle and crust of Earth and other terrestrial planets.
-He served on the NRC Committee on New Opportunities in Solar System Exploration, the NRC Committee to Review Near-Earth-Object Surveys and Hazard Mitigation Strategies, and the NRC Committee on the Planetary Science Decadal Survey.
+He served on the NRC Committee on New Opportunities in Solar System Exploration, the NRC Committee to Review Near-Earth-Object Surveys and Hazard Mitigation Strategies, the NRC Committee on the Planetary Science Decadal Survey, the NRC Planning Committee on Lessons Learned in Decadal Planning in Space: A Workshop, and the NRC Committee on Review of the Draft 2014 Science Mission Directorate Science Plan.
+He currently serves on the NRC Committee on Astrobiology and Planetary Science.